M3ndux/Vidly-React/README.md

 ![License: MIT](https://img.shields.io/badge/Language-Javascript-green.svg)

-- A movie rental react app

-- To run the backend first start your mongod service
+- You'll require to first start your mongod service to run the backend for the app

-- Then run the following on your terminal
+- Run the backend by executing the following:

 ```bash
 $ git clone https://github.com/justiceevan/vidly-api-node.git